2007 Southern Hills Cabernet Sauvignon

 Each vineyard was harvested separately and fermented in upright fermenters.
 Rack and return was performed twice daily.
 Rack and return is the process of draining all of the free-run juice off of the cap, then pumping the free-run juice back over the top of the fermenter.
 This method increases color and tannin extraction and improves mouth feel through the integration of oxygen.

-Each lot of wine was aged separately for 10 months in a combination of new and used French and American oak.
+Each lot of wine was aged separately for 14 months in a combination of American, French, Eastern European and neutral oak barrels.